-About the latest performance Performance in 2020/21 - Q1: 129, Q2: 131, Q3: 122, Q4: 153 The performance this quarter continues to achieve target, despite the Covid 19 pandemic, and is better than National comparator figures.
-However, it has shown an adverse trend recently.
-The Covid-19 pandemic continues to affect this PI and, as this measure is a 'rolling' 3 yearly average, as time has moved on the 'average' has taken into account more of the time period within the pandemic, pushing up the figure.
-The most recent published comparator data (Stat Neighbours 155.44 and National 175) is from a mainly pre-Covid period (2017-20) so is not a like-for-like comparison with Lincolnshire's current performance.
+About the latest performance Performance in 2020/21 - Q1: 129, Q2: 131, Q3: 122, Q4: 153 The performance in quarter 4 has improved significantly as compared to quarter 3 where Lincolnshire were slightly above the target figure of 175.
+The average for the year as a whole was 166 which is an excellent outcome at a time when there is still an impact due to Covid.
+The target has reduced in line with the national picture and the acknowledgment of additional delay, but the performance of Lincolnshire has continued to be well within the timescales.
+This is due to continued attention to family finding at the earliest opportunity, so that once children are subject to a Placement Order there is wherever possible a placement already identified so that practice is timely and effective.
 About the target Target has reduced to 175 to take into account recent trends of a higher number of adoptions, which is expected to impact figures.
 However, the revised target remains significantly better then the most recent published National figures.
 About the target range Both upper and lower tolerances have been set at 10 days (average).
-About benchmarking

-Benchmarking information is available for 2020
+About benchmarking Benchmarking information is available for 2019